lsst-sqre/phalanx/docs/admin/troubleshooting.rst

 **Cause:** GitHub login failed after the OAuth 2.0 interaction with GitHub was successfully completed, and then the user reloaded the failed login page (or reloaded the page while Gafaelfawr was attempting to complete the authentication).
 Usually this happens because Gafaelfawr was unable to write to its storage, either Redis or PostgreSQL.
-If the storage underlying the deployment is broken, this can happen without producing obvious error messages, since the services can go into disk wait and just time out.
+If the storage underlying the deployment is broken, this can happen without producing obvious error messages, since the applications can go into disk wait and just time out.
 Restarting the in-cluster ``postgresql`` pod, if PostgreSQL is running inside the Kubernetes deployment, will generally make this problem obvious because PostgreSQL will be unable to start.

 **Solution:** Check the underlying storage for Redis and Gafaelfawr.